 A student who does not make satisfactory academic progress will be placed on financial assistance suspension until the requirements are met.
 During this suspension, a student is denied Federal and Villanova University aid.
 The student will be notified in writing of the financial assistance suspension.

 If a student has failed to achieve satisfactory academic progress, the student can appeal the decision to the Office of Financial Assistance.
-The appeal must be submitted in writing and specify the extenuating circumstances which prevented the student from achieving academic progress.
+The appeal must be submitted in writing along with an academic plan using the Satisfactory Academic Progress Appeal (SAP) Form found on the Office of Financial Assistance website and specify the extenuating circumstances which prevented the student from achieving academic progress.
 The following types of mitigating circumstances may be considered when a student appeals, and are listed, as follows: injury or extended illness of the student, death in the family, or a change in educational objectives.
-Mitigating circumstances do not include the withdrawal from classes to avoid failing grades, pursing a second major or a second degree.
+Mitigating circumstances do not include the withdrawal from classes to avoid failing grades, pursuing a second major or a second degree.
 The student must explain what has changed that will allow him/her to make satisfactory academic progress by the end of the semester.
 A copy of the student’s academic plan developed in conjunction with the student’s faculty advisor, academic dean or his/her representative also must be submitted.
 The Office of Financial Assistance may request additional documentation and/or require a personal interview with the student.

 A student who is denied assistance based on qualitative or quantitative standards will be considered for assistance when standards have been achieved.